hashicorp/terraform-website/content/source/docs/cloud/api/run-tasks.html.md

 This POST endpoint requires a JSON object with the following properties as a request payload.

-Properties without a default value are required.
+Properties without a default value are required unless otherwise specified.

 Key path                                      | Type            | Default | Description
 ----------------------------------------------|-----------------|---------|------------